dalecurtis/video-animation-frame/explainer.md

 # Open Questions / Notes
-* We should also hang the VideoFrameMetadata structure off of [WebGLTexture](https://developer.mozilla.org/en-US/docs/Web/API/WebGLTexture), so that for DOM-less WebGL usage where texImage2D is the only compositor we avoid the need for requestAnimationFrame() to get frame metadata.
 * The API as proposed will miss some frames when compositing happens off the main thread if a subsequent video.requestAnimationFrame() call does not happen in time.
 To rectify this we would need to make callbacks repeating.